 The base’s population is more than 15,000.
 This includes navy personnel, their family members and civilians.

 The naval base is undergoing a major renovation in order to accommodate the new Columbia class submarines, which are expected to enter service in 2031.
 Estimated to cost $840m, the renovation project will be completed by July 2023.

 Naval base location and layout

-Naval Submarine Base Kings Bay is located alongside the Intracoastal Waterway of south-east Georgia, 45-miles north of Jacksonville, Florida.
-The base is spread over 6,475ha of land, of which 1,618ha is protected wetland.
+Naval Submarine Base Kings Bay is located alongside the Intracoastal Waterway of south-east Georgia, 45 miles north of Jacksonville, Florida, US.
+The base is spread over 6,475ha of land, 1,618ha of which is protected wetland.
 The submarines enter the base through a long channel.